- Code ENVS6026

 - Areas of interest Forestry, Geography, Interdisciplinary Studies - Sustainability

 Forested landscapes are diverse, and are managed for a diversity of values, goods and services.
 They deliver a suite of ecosystem services, at scales ranging from local to global.
 Forested landscapes may include some or all of native, plantation, farm and urban forest systems, as well as non-forest land uses.
 They range from ecologically intact to highly simplified systems; some are managed solely for their intrinsic (non-monetary) values, while others managed primarily for commercial production.
 Management approaches, constraints and opportunities are correspondingly diverse, although all should be underpinned by the principles of system resilience.

 This course considers conceptual frameworks for managing forested landscapes with case studies of native, plantation, farm and urban forestry.
 Classroom learning is informed by numerous guest speakers, local field trips and discussion fora.
 We explore the translation of theory, policies and principles into practice by undertaking a major project analysing forest system resilience, policy options and practices of a particular form of forested landscape.
 We then share our learning with others in the course.
 The course complements other Fenner School courses on policy and management of natural resources.

 Note: Graduate students attend joint classes with undergraduates but are assessed separately and have a separate tutorial session each week.

 - Demonstrate an advanced understanding of the diversity of forms of forested landscapes and systems, both internationally and in Australia and the ability to apply this knowledge;

-- Identify and analyse the diversity of values gained from forested landscapes, and the objectives for which they are managed, both internationally and in Australia;
+- Evaluate and analyse the diversity of values gained from forested landscapes, and the objectives for which they are managed, both internationally and in Australia;